Skip to main content

 Image

-It's hard to believe that it's been over 12 years since the Oasis Class was launched in 2009.
+It's hard to believe that it's been over 15 years since the Oasis Class was launched in 2009.
 It was the first class of ships in the world to feature the concept of neighborhoods that offer distinct experiences based on personal styles, preferences, or moods.
-If, for instance, you're looking for a serene escape from the crowds, you might find yourself wandering through Central Park admiring the thousands of live plants.

-Or if you're hoping to be in the middle of all the action, the Pool & Sports Zone or Royal Promenade may offer more activities that fulfill this want.
+If, for instance, you're looking for a serene escape from the crowds, you might find yourself wandering through Central Park admiring the live plants, or if you want to be in the middle of all the action, the Pool & Sports Zone or Royal Promenade may offer more activities.

 Oasis Class ships were also the first to feature interior-facing balconies in their Central Park and Boardwalk neighborhoods.